top of page

 Aaaand, we are open for business!
 After several years of discussions and setting up, The Polyamory Foundation is finally up and taking grant requests.
 Thank you for your patience.

 Have you nurtured an idea for advancing polyamory awareness and community but lacked the funds to carry it out?
-Are you running low on funding for what you're currently doing?
+Are you running low on funding for things you're currently doing?

 Have your plans to put on a conference run up against the large deposit that hotels require upfront?
-Have you been running a poly conference but it took a hit from covid cancellations, and you need help to get it back on its feet?
+Have you been running a poly conference but it took a hit from the Covid era, and you need help to get it back on its feet?
 Do you want to offer scholarships for more low-income people to attend your poly education/support event, but you can't afford to?
-Do you have great material to present but need help to finance a tour?
 Looking to start a poly-supportive community center?

 Per our charter, we fund designated projects and activities.
-We can help you achieve your goals that fit our Statement of Purpose (see homepage), especially if cost has been a problem.
+We can help you achieve your goals that fit our Statement of Purpose, especially if cost has been a problem.
 The polyamory-awareness movement has always had lots of great people with great ideas.
 If you've got it together, we may be able to help you carry out yours.

 If you are a nonprofit organization, we can directly fund your work that advances our Statement of Purpose.
 If you're an individual or otherwise not a non-profit there's a bit more paperwork, but we've made it straightforward.